johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 Search for `Ansible Student VM` and select the lab.
 It is at URL [ttps://www.wwt.com/lab/ansible-student-vm](https://www.wwt.com/lab/ansible-student-vm).

 Launch the lab.
 Go to https://www.wwt.com/my-wwt/labs - Or select the labs page from the pop-up windows `Your virtual environment is ready.
-You can access it on the My Labs page.` Select `Open in ATC Lab Gateway`.
+You can access it on the My Labs page.` Click `Access Lab`, then select `Open in ATC Lab Gateway`.
 You may be prompted to authenticate with your email address and 14 character password.

-Make a note of the IP address under `===Student VM Prblic IP===`.
+Make a note of the IP address under `===Student VM Public IP===`.
 This IP address is the public IP address of your AWS EC2 instance for this lab.

 You will need this IP address to configure the VS Code remote development environment under section `Remote Explorer`.